ioChris/AHoJ/README.md

 # Apo-Holo Juxtaposition

-Python tool for search and alignment of apo structures for given holo structure.
+Python tool for search and alignment of apo structures for a given holo structure (and vice versa).

-Tool for creating apo-holo datasets.
+Tool for creating customized apo-holo datasets.

 ##  Objective